mkthewlis/Milestone-Project-2/README.md

 - [Canva](https://www.canva.com/)
     * I used Canva to create the logo for *Our Oceans, Our Plastic* and imported the logo into my project when complete.
 - [FontAwesome](https://fontawesome.com/)
     * I relied on a free FontAwesome arrow icon to create the animated blue and yellow icons for my project.
+I also used three social media icons for Twitter, LinkedIn and Facebook.
 - [Pexels](https://www.pexels.com/)
     * This was the source of several of the images used in my project, fully referenced in the 'Media' section below.
 - [TinyPNG](https://tinypng.com/)